Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   reconstruct a tree.
 PlotTree() function will help you to visualize the tree.

+- [Macarron](/packages/Macarron) Macarron is a workflow for the prioritization of potentially bioactive metabolites from metabolomics experiments.
+Prioritization integrates strengths of evidences of bioactivity such as covariation with a known metabolite, abundance relative to a known metabolite and association with an environmental or phenotypic indicator of bioactivity.
+Broadly, the workflow consists of stratified clustering of metabolic spectral features which co-vary in abundance in a condition, transfer of functional annotations, estimation of relative abundance and differential abundance analysis to identify associations between features and phenotype/condition.

 - [MBECS](/packages/MBECS) The Microbiome Batch Effect Correction Suite (MBECS) provides a set of functions to evaluate and mitigate unwated noise due to processing in batches.
 To that end it